EarlTilluck/earltilluck.github.io/README.md

   * grunt - run tasks using a config.
 Tasks include analyzing JS/CSS, compiling and minifying.
   * browsersList (list of supported browsers,) this value is shared by packages as a standard config, see '.browserslistrc' file.
   * grunt-contrib-watch - automatically run grunt tasks whenever files are modified.

+* HTML
+  * posthtml - run html post processors.
+Processors specified below.
+  * posthtml-modules - Allows the use of html modules.
+  * htmlnano - minifies and cleans up the html.

 * CSS
   * grunt-contrib-sass - compile sass code.